phamtuanvtvn/airport/README-codemagic-setup.md

 2. Connect your GitHub/GitLab/Bitbucket repository
 3. Grant necessary permissions for repository access

-## Step 3: Configure iOS Code Signing
+## Step 3: Configure iOS Code Signing (Updated)

-### Option A: Automatic (Recommended)
+### Option A: Development Build (No App Store needed)
-1. In Codemagic dashboard → Teams → Integrations
+1. In Codemagic dashboard → App Settings → iOS code signing
-2. Add App Store Connect integration
-3. Provide App Store Connect API key credentials
+2. Select "Automatic" code signing
+3. Or use development certificates instead of distribution

-### Option B: Manual Certificates
+### Option B: Simulator Build (Recommended - No signing required)
-1. Create iOS Distribution Certificate in Apple Developer Portal
-2. Create App Store Provisioning Profile
-3. Upload both to Codemagic → Teams → Code signing identities
+1. Build targets iOS Simulator automatically
+2. No certificates or profiles needed
+3. Perfect for testing with Appetize.io
+4. No Apple Developer account required

+## Alternative: Use Personal Team ID

+If you have a free Apple Developer account:
+1. Use your personal Team ID in Xcode project
+2. Set distribution type to `development`
+3. Bundle ID format: `com.yourname.airport`

 ## Step 4: Set up Appetize.io